Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Methodology

 \begin{proposition}[Truthfulness of Calibration Loss] Let the calibration risk be defined as the expectation of the calibration loss over the data distribution:

-If this calibration risk is optimized over the data distribution $\mathcal{D}$, then the optimal solution is $\mathrm{FLU}(x) = \mathbb{P}(\mathrm{MixLoRA}(x) = y^*(x))$; that is, the optimally trained FLU corresponds to the probability that the model's prediction is correct. \end{proposition}
+If this calibration risk is optimized over the data distribution $\mathcal{D}$, then the optimal solution is $\mathrm{FLC}(x) = \mathbb{P}(\mathrm{MixLoRA}(x) = y^*(x))$; that is, the optimally trained FLC corresponds to the probability that the model's prediction is correct. \end{proposition}